-78. The Chief Surveillance Commissioner and Surveillance Commission together with the Assistant Surveillance Commissioners have been appointed to provide independent oversight of the use of the powers contained in Part II of the Act.
-They will inspect the Council from time to time to ensure that the Council is complying with the Act.
-In addition, the 2000 Act establishes an independent tribunal.
-The tribunal has full powers to investigate and decide any case where a person complains about the conduct of the Council in exercising its powers that are covered by the Act.
+70. The Chief Surveillance Commissioner and Surveillance Commission together with the oversight of the use of the powers contained in Part II of the Act.
+They will inspect the the 2000 Act establishes an independent tribunal.
+The tribunal has full powers to investigate and decide any case where a person complains about the conduct of the